-Synthetic latex is a synthetically produced compound that mimics the properties of natural latex.
-Rather than being harvested from rubber tress it is produced from petrochemicals.
+Synthetic latex is a synthetically made compound that mimics the properties of natural latex.
+Rather than being harvested from rubber trees, it is produced from petrochemicals.
 Several types of synthetic latex exist but SBR (styrene-butadiene rubber) is the most common type of synthetic latex used in the production of synthetic latex foam.

 What is Polyurethane?

-Polyurethane was developed during world war ll.
-It was initially developed in order to replace rubber and was extremely difficult and expensive to obtain.
-Today it is used as a coating for various objects such as footwear, fridge freezers, steel railway carriages, wooden furniture and as well as gaskets for cars.
-Polyurethanes are polymers and best thought of, as chain of three-dimensional structures made up of long, repeating smaller units called monomers.
-Other well-known polymers include nylon, silicon, polyethylene, polypropylene and polystyrene.
+Polyurethane was manufactured in world war ll for the use of coating aircrafts.
+Created to replace rubber however, at first, it was extremely difficult and expensive to get.
+Today, it is used as a coating for various objects such as footwear, fridge freezers, steel railway carriages, wooden furniture and gaskets for cars.
+Polyurethanes are polymers.
+Best thought of as a chain of three-dimensional structures made up of long, repeating smaller units called monomers.
+Other well-known polymers include nylon, silicone, polyethene, polypropylene and polystyrene.

 Why is it Now Being Used in the Backing of Artificial Grass?